 And no return.

-Entrepreneurs don’t think in terms of an exit
+Entrepreneurs often don’t think in terms of an exit

 Here is the challenge: entrepreneurs have different incentives.

 Most entrepreneurs are concerned about earning enough money to survive.
 Good ones are laser-focused on connecting products and customers and filling a need in the market.
 They are building and growing and making things work.

 Not every startup needs to raise money from angels or venture capitalists.
 Bootstrapping is a viable alternative and growth isn’t always important.

 These companies establish a business model, reinvest profits into the ocmpany and scale that way.
 They pay dividends to all investors.

 The problem is: this isn’t enough for early stage investors.

 So, entrepreneurs must show that they know where the exit is

 If you are happy with a lifestyle business, that is fine.
 It can deliver a good living.
 However, if you want to raise money think about the exit strategy, right from the beginning.